Status of residence to continuing job hunting after graduation

 ①You have graduated from Sophia University within a year or have been a degree student.

-②You have started your job-seeking before graduation and hope to continue job-seeking after graduation.
+②You have started your job-seeking before graduation and hope to continue job-seeking after graduation. *Master Degree & PhD that did not being job hunting prior to graduation due to research/study can submit a letter from their Academic Advisor explaining this.

 Only degree students can apply for the “Designated Activity” status.
 Non-Degree students, Exchange students, Research students are not eligible for this status.